 Finally, you and your team will benefit from more innovation and creativity following the shared decision.
 Many employees have never seen facilitative leadership in action or been involved in making decisions as a group, and they have the chance to share ideas and contribute in a way that has not been possible before.
 Facilitative leadership lets them raise their voice to contribute in a new way and everyone benefits from this.

 The tools, methods, and theory behind facilitative leadership are something I share with people daily, and I want you to learn more about them, too!
 A great place for you to find out more is in my new book, The Handbook of Facilitative Leadership: Concrete Ways to Boost Performance.
-You can read a preview of the book and find out more simply by clicking this link: The Handbook of Facilitative Leadership: Concrete Ways to Boost Performance.

 Other inquiries, contact: